ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Better_Presentations"></a> Better Presentations for Visualization Research
-Sunday, Oct 20: 2:20pm-5:40pm
+Sunday, October 20: 2:20pm-5:40pm

-Jon Schwabish, Urban Institute/PolicyViz, United States
+Jon Schwabish, *Urban Institute/PolicyViz*

 Good visualization research presentations—as well as presentations for clients, administrators, and other stakeholders—can be crucial for